PrimaveraDeveloper/lithium/howto/howto-create-new-microservice.md

 Before you run it, select "Set Startup Projects..." in the solution context menu, choose "Multiple startup projects", change "Console.Client" and "WebApi" to "Start" and click "OK".

 Now hit F5 and run the service.
-Two console windows will appear:
+Two console windows should appear:

 - `WebApi`: shows the output of the Web API host.
 - `Client.Console.exe`: shows the console client.

-Now you can use this console client to check that the service is actually responding.
+Now you can use the console client to verify that the service is actually responding.

 Select the "Monitoring" menu (9) and then "Probe" (1).

-This will execute the probe endpoint (the one implemented before in the monitoring controller) and should respond with "OK".
+This will execute the probe endpoint (the one implemented before in the monitoring controller) and it should respond with "OK", meaning the service is up and running.